EOFY offer

 Proper due diligence helps you:

-• Pay fair value: Avoid overpaying for inflated or misrepresented assets
+• Pay fair value: avoid overpaying for inflated or misrepresented assets

-• Identify risks: Spot potential problems before they become your problems
+• Identify risks: spot potential problems before they become your problems

-• Ensure compliance: Meet legal and regulatory requirements
+• Ensure compliance: meet legal and regulatory requirements

 Skipping due diligence can expose you to:

-• Hidden reputational issues or market weaknesses
+• Market vulnerabilities: hidden reputational issues or competitive weaknesses

 Get expert advice for your due diligence checklist, especially for legal and financial matters.